project-open-data/project-open-data.github.io/schema.md

 "Common Core" Required-if-Applicable Fields
 -------------------------------------------
-The following fields must be used to describe each dataset if they are applicable:
+The following fields must be used to describe each dataset if they are applicable.
+U.S. Federal agencies must fill out BureauCode and ProgramCode.

 {: .table .table-striped}
 Field               | Definition                                                                                                                                     |JSON